martin-majlis/Wikipedia-API/README.rst

 How To Get Links To Other Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to get all links to other wiki pages from given page, you need to use property ``links``.
+If you want to get all links to other wiki pages from a given page, you need to use the property ``links``.
-It's map, where key is page title and value is ``WikipediaPage``.
+It's a map, where the keys are page titles and the values are ``WikipediaPage`` objects.

 .. code-block:: python